parsa-epfl/cloudsuite/tutorial2016-hipeac-docker-handson.md

 #### Single-node setup and run

 We will go through the setup and execution process of a single server - single client Memcached deployment on a single host machine.
-The instruction to do that can be found [here](https://github.com/CloudSuite-EPFL/DataCaching).
+The instructions to do that can be found [here](http://parsalab.github.io/cloudsuite/datacaching/).

 #### Multinode setup and run